-(a) WIS agrees that the School facilities will conform with provisions of the ADA and any other federal, state, or tribal requirements applicable to public school facility access.

-- (b) The School facilities will meet all applicable health, safety and fire code requirements and will be of sufficient size to safely house the School's anticipated enrollment. - 13.
+- (a) The Yakama Nation agrees that the School facilities will conform with provisions of the ADA and any other federal, state, or tribal requirements applicable to public school facility access. - (b) The School facilities will meet all applicable health, safety and fire code requirements and will be of sufficient size to safely house the School's anticipated enrollment. - 13.
 Accountability for School Performance.
-The Memorandum of Understanding Between the Office of the Superintendent of Public Instruction of the State of Washington and The U.S. Department of the Interior Bureau of Indian Education shall govern.
-WIS agrees the School will compile and report assessment data as specified in the Memorandum of Understanding, and compliance with accountability measures will be determined by the Bureau of Indian Education.
+The Memorandum of Understanding between the Office of Superintendent of Public Instruction of the State of Washington and The U.S. Department of the Interior Bureau of Indian Education shall govern.
+The Yakama Nation agrees the School will compile and report assessment data as specified in the Memorandum of Understanding, and compliance with accountability measures will be determined by the Bureau of Indian Education.